 This Moral Capital workroom is a gathering space for activities designed for personal and professional development (teachers, managers, parents) and classroom use.

 Its immediate contents are skeletal.
-They are indicative of more which are planned to follow in the course of the next two months.
+They are indicative of more which are planned to follow.
 They are inviting of additional contributions from throughout the world.

 - Teach a given set of values, for example the prevailing values of society, school/organisational rules, or a religious code.

 - Encourage the imitation of selected others – within family or school, wider community, historical or fictional heroes/heroines.

 - Develop and strengthen the use rational processes and procedures relevant for making moral decisions.

 - Provide opportunities for young people and colleagues to clarify and develop their own values.